 How you give birth is fully intertwined with how you live your life.
 As you will see a lot of the Ecstatic Birth prep I discuss will also support you in living a more conscious, empowered, and joyful life.
 These are practices you can begin to integrate into your daily life right away whether you are already pregnant or hope to be in the future.

-I’ve outlined the main points right here on the blog or watch the live class here on YouTube.
+I’ve outlined the main points right here on the blog or go ahead and watch this video of the live class.

 How to Prepare for an Ecstatic Birth